PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 The index gets a rescan once a day, which is probably not necessary but it doesn't hurt anything either.

+### Authentication

+For friends-only/private entries, this is configured to support emailed magic links (using the local mail server), Mastodon, and IndieAuth; `test:` URLs are also available when the site is running in debug mode.

 ### Routing rules

 `/favicon.ico` redirects to `/static/favicon.ico`.
 This could also have been done using `send_file('favicon.ico')` in the current directory to make this more transparent, but it doesn't really matter.